shaarkoo/shaarkoo.github.io/recipes/_posts/2023-01-01-homemade-coffee-liqueur.md

       image:
       tip:
       body: >
         I was excited to try the Coffee Liqueur immediately but it does need to sit for awhile to really enhance its flavor profile.
-Store the mixture in nice glass jar, I used these jars, and store it in a cool dark place for about 1 month.
+Store the mixture in nice glass jar, <a href="https://amzn.to/3I9sT9M">I use these jars</a>, and store it in a cool dark place for about 1 month.
 I check out on it every few days and sometimes steal a sip!
 The sip really helps you stay excited and you can taste the changes over time.
 After the month of resting, I would split the recipe into multiple smaller bottles, <a href="https://amzn.to/3jHBeY7">perfect glass bottles</a>, and keep a piece of vanilla bean in each for extra flavor!

 disclaimer: Please drink safely and responsbily.